robertbaker13/phase-0-handbook/FAQ.md

 **A:** From this point, all of our sessions will be conducted via google hangout.
 If you signed up properly, you should have an event on your google calendar with a link to join the video call.
 Join the call at the appropriate times.
 Follow [these instructions](intro-gps-signup.md) to sign up.

 **Q: How do I change my DBC email address?** <br>
-**A:** Unfortunately this isn't very simple at this point since we use multiple systems.
-You should first change your email address on [Dev Bootcamp's Application Website](http://apply.devbootcamp.com/) and then contact us at phase0@devbootcamp.com with the following template to change your address:

-  Please include (just copy paste and fill in):

-  1. Name:
-  2. Cohort and location:
-  3. Old email address:
-  4. New email address:
-  5. Do you want your email changed in Socrates as well?
+**A:** You'll need to do two things to start the process for changing your email.
+Log into [Dev Bootcamp's Application Website](http://apply.devbootcamp.com/) and change your account email first.
+Then complete the "Email Address Change Request" form located on your task list.

+This form will only be viewable once you officially start Phase 0.
+Please try to change your email at least one week prior to your phase 0 start.
+Once you get a Socrates login, you will need to complete the email address change request form.

 **Q: Can we visit or use DBC space in Phase 0?** <br>
 **A:** In order to maintain an optimal learning environment for students in phases 1 - 3, phase 0 students are not permitted to study in DBC sites prior to starting phase 1.
 Phase 0 students may, however, sign up for a tour ([CHI](http://my.setmore.com/shortBookingPage/0df7e742-ac22-4daf-bb03-7d5519a01fe1), [NYC](http://my.setmore.com/shortBookingPage/64ca252f-bf57-4680-b027-c2ed82bcb493), [SF](http://my.setmore.com/shortBookingPage/df34b42d-2a7d-47d9-8a24-f8bfe36de9f0)) from 4-6pm on Tuesdays or attend DBCx meetups ( [CHI](http://www.meetup.com/Chicago-DevBootcamp-Speaker-Series/), [NYC](http://www.meetup.com/DBCx-NYC/), [SF](http://www.meetup.com/DBCx-SF-Dev-Bootcamp-San-Francisco-Open-Learning/)) in the space during events.
 Please do not drop by at any other time.
 If you have a question about the tour email hello@devbootcamp.com.